kneelinghorse/Semantext-Hub/docs/dev/mcp-e2e.md

 Notes
 - Test uses `PROTOCOL_ROOT` to access `seeds/openapi/*` and `approved/` manifests.
 - A2A stub listens on an ephemeral local port and is injected via `A2A_BASE_URL` into the server process.
+- The stub remains in place for compatibility, but the assertions expect the MCP server to return `501` guidance for agent/workflow operations.
 - Test completes quickly (<1s on a warm environment) and is hermetic (no external calls).